Marla Stone – Italian Fascist Conspiracy Narratives: Burning Churches and Stolen Children

 The lecture will be held in English.

 This Friends of the Library Lecture, to be presented in person at the Academy as well as on Zoom, is free and open to the public.
-To attend, please complete the registration form (link forthcoming).
 To watch on Zoom, please sign up in advance.
 After registering, you will receive a confirmation email containing information about joining the webinar.

 The Friends of the Library supports the Academy’s Arthur & Janet C. Ross Library through annual dues and special initiatives.
 The group also helps to raise awareness of the library’s resources through regular programs.
 Join online today!